Shougo/ddu-source-file_rec/README.md

 # ddu-source-file_rec

-File resursive source for ddu.vim
+File recursive source for ddu.vim

 This source collects files in the path recursively.